10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 ##### 5.2.4 Rotations

-For Chiquito version, "Rotations" is utilized across a total of 202 columns of Advice, with each column undergoing rotations ranging from 9 to 12 times, with values ranging between 0 and 11.
+For the Chiquito version, "Rotations" is utilized across a total of 202 columns of Advice, with each column undergoing rotations ranging from 9 to 12 times, with values ranging between 0 and 11.

 | Advice Columns                                               | Rotation                              |
 | ------------------------------------------------------------ | ------------------------------------- |